|Feeding Tubes - Myths & Realities|

 There are two kinds of feeding tubes.
 One is inserted through the nose and down to the stomach and taped in place.
 It is temporary, for up to six weeks, and is usually for people who cannot eat because they are on a breathing machine while in Intensive Care or have had some other procedure preventing them from swallowing.
 It requires no anesthetic.

-The other kind is “permanent” in the sense that (under a mild anesthetic in an operating room), it is inserted through an incision in the skin of the abdomen and has a bulb or enlargement on the part that’s inside the stomach, which prevents it from being pulled out.
+The other kind is “permanent” in the sense that (under an anesthetic in an operating room), it is inserted through an incision in the skin of the abdomen and has a bulb or enlargement on the part that’s inside the stomach, which prevents it from being pulled out.
 Unless the tube becomes corroded or closes off (rare), it never has to be changed.

 Many people, including doctors and nurses, mistakenly believe that a feeding tube helps a senior who can’t swallow to live a better and longer life and is necessary to prevent suffering.
 There are many misunderstandings regarding artificial feeding and the following information will hopefully help seniors and their families make more informed choices regarding the type of care they desire.